Assault charges against Shia LaBeouf dropped

 Story highlights

-- LaBeaouf was accused of assault at an anti-Trump rally
+- LaBeouf was accused of assault at an anti-Trump rally

 - His court appearance was scheduled for next week